sukesan7/meridian/README.md

 ### Prerequisites
 * Python 3.10+
-* Dependencies managed via `pip` (Pandas, NumPy, PyArrow, SciPy, PyYAML)
+* Dependencies managed via `pyproject.toml` (Pandas, NumPy, PyArrow, SciPy, PyYAML)

 ### Installation
-Clone the repository and install with development dependencies (required for running tests and synthetic data generation).
+Clone the repository and install in editable mode.
+The build system will automatically resolve the best compatible versions for your OS (Linux/Windows/Mac).

 ```bash
 # Clone the repository